SkynetLabs/skynet-js/CONTRIBUTING.md

 Please refer to the README of this repo for instructions on running the CI and test suites locally.

+We require that every piece of code is _covered_, meaning tested.
+If you aren't familiar with writing tests for the language, make your PR anyway and we'll help you from there.

 ### Code review

 Your PR will be assigned to a team member and reviewed promptly.
 More often than not, a code submission will be met with review comments and changes requested.
 Keep in mind that it's nothing personal -- we leave each other review comments all the time.